New Bonsai House project - Brisbane Botanic Gardens Mt Coot-tha

 Note - all images are artist's impressions and are indicative only.

 The old Bonsai House will be demolished and a new structure built at the existing site.
-The Bonsai House collection will be closed to the pubic for the duration of the works.
+The Bonsai House collection will be closed to the public for the duration of the works.

-Works are anticipated to start in mid-September 2021 and be completed by mid-2022, weather and site conditions permitting.
+Works have commenced and are anticipated to be completed by mid-2022, weather and site conditions permitting.
 Construction will take place between 6.30am-6pm, Monday to Friday.
 Works for the new Bonsai House will generally involve earthworks, concrete works, building, landscaping and water connection.